drobotdaniil/pet/README.md

 # Pet — Custom Web Application

 ## Overview
-This project is a modern web application built with Next.js and TypeScript, featuring custom authentication, theming, and a component-based architecture.
+This project is a modern web application built with Next.js and TypeScript, featuring custom authentication, theming, internationalization and a component-based architecture.
 It uses SQLite for data storage and follows best practices for scalable React development.

 ## Technologies Used
 - Next.js (React framework)
 - TypeScript
+- next-intl
 - ESLint
 - SQLite
 - Modern React (hooks, functional components)